 By Cheri Sicard

-I wish I had found this cooler hacks video last week when my RV fridge stopped working after I had completed a large shopping trip to Costco.
+I wish I had found this cooler hacks video before my RV fridge stopped working after I had completed a large shopping trip to Costco.
 I had to move everything into coolers, eat as much as I could (what diet?), and spend a fortune on ice during the eight days I had to wait for a mobile RV repair to come and fix it.
 (For the record, the fridge is now fixed, thanks to Tim at Butler Mobile Repair.
 Highly recommended if you need repairs while in California’s gold country.)

 In the video, Florida real estate agent Yak Motley shares his favorite tips to make your ice last longer when using a cooler.